-PEOSH has enforced most of the OSHA Standards and Regulations other than a few of them, which are listed down below:
+PEOSH has enforced most of the OSHA New Jersey Standards and Regulations other than a few of them, which are listed down below:

 - OSHA Hazard Communication Standard (29 CFR 1910.1200/NJAC 12:100-7) is based on the Federal Standards

-New Jersey’s State Plan consists of two separate standards and four agencies, which the employees and employers residing in New Jersey have to abide by.
+OSHA New Jersey State Plan consists of two separate standards and four agencies, which the employees and employers in New Jersey must abide by.
 Still, the good thing is that most of the Safety Training Standards have a common ground or similarity.

 Coming towards the public companies, listed down below are the administrations that need to be followed:

-Nevertheless, private companies do not follow PEOSH Standards, as they are directed to follow Federal OSHA Training Standards.
-As far as public companies are concerned, they need to strictly follow PEOSH training Standards and additionally meet Federal OSHA training requirements.
-Still, both regulatory bodies have mutuality between their Standards, so it's easyto meet them.
+Nevertheless, private companies do not follow OSHA New Jersey State Plan Standards, as they are directed to follow Federal OSHA Training Standards.
+As far as public companies are concerned, they need to strictly follow OSHA New Jersey State Plan training Standards and meet Federal OSHA training requirements.
+Still, both regulatory bodies have mutuality between their Standards, so it's easy to meet them.

-Some of the PEOSH Standards are new and they do not have any similarity with Federal Standards, such as:
+Some of the OSHA New Jersey State Plan Standards are new, and they do not have any similarities with Federal Standards, such as:

 - Indoor Air Quality Standard (NJAC 12:100-13)